What is Сareer Сoaching, and Why Do You Need It?

 “Career coaching is a partnership with a client that stimulates thought and creativity, inspiring clients to maximize their personal and professional potential for solving career problems.”

-The role of a career coach is to help the client solve their career challenges, being aware of themselves, their barriers, and the resources to overcome them.
+The role of a career coach is to help clients solve their career challenges, being aware of themselves, their barriers, and the resources to overcome them.

 A coach, first of all, helps when you have all the necessary knowledge about the situation.